Parida14/creative_machine/README.md

 On the final app you are supposed to complete only task a day.
 Take it easy :)
 The important part is HOW you complete the task!
 Not the quantity.

+To test our code, please run:

-### Hackathon: CodeRED Curiosity - Houston, TX - October 29-30, 2016
+Hackathon: CodeRED Curiosity - Houston, TX - October 29-30, 2016